-Click on the image below to view the programme schedule
+Click on the image below to view the programme schedule in pdf format.

 The scientific sessions form the main part of the congress programme.
 The main topics were chosen by the ISOC and the sessions were selected from the numerous proposals submitted by ILAE members and other experts.
 These sessions were selected to represent the best European and global epileptology.